G-III Apparel Group (NASDAQ:GIII) Updates FY 2022 Earnings Guidance

 G-III Apparel Group (NASDAQ:GIII) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.600-2.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.410.
 The company issued revenue guidance of $2.57 billion-2.57 billion, compared to the consensus revenue estimate of $2.53 billion.G-III Apparel Group also updated its Q2 2022 guidance to $0.030-0.130 EPS.

-G-III Apparel Group (NASDAQ:GIII) last issued its quarterly earnings results on Sunday, June 6th.
-The textile maker reported $0.53 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.15 by $0.38.
-G-III Apparel Group had a net margin of 4.11% and a return on equity of 7.54%.
-The company had revenue of $519.90 million during the quarter, compared to analysts’ expectations of $462.60 million.
-During the same period last year, the company posted ($0.75) EPS.
-G-III Apparel Group’s revenue was up 28.3% on a year-over-year basis.
-On average, research analysts anticipate that G-III Apparel Group will post 2.7 earnings per share for the current year.
+G-III Apparel Group (NASDAQ:GIII) last released its earnings results on Sunday, June 6th.
+The textile maker reported $0.53 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.15 by $0.38.
+G-III Apparel Group had a return on equity of 7.54% and a net margin of 4.11%.
+The business had revenue of $519.90 million for the quarter, compared to the consensus estimate of $462.60 million.
+During the same period in the previous year, the company posted ($0.75) earnings per share.
+The company’s revenue for the quarter was up 28.3% compared to the same quarter last year.
+On average, equities analysts expect that G-III Apparel Group will post 2.7 EPS for the current fiscal year.

-In related news, COO Wayne S. Miller sold 65,783 shares of the company’s stock in a transaction on Monday, March 22nd.
-The shares were sold at an average price of $33.71, for a total transaction of $2,217,544.93.
-Following the sale, the chief operating officer now owns 249,201 shares of the company’s stock, valued at $8,400,565.71.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Thomas Brosig sold 8,188 shares of the business’s stock in a transaction on Monday, April 12th.
-The shares were sold at an average price of $31.35, for a total transaction of $256,693.80.
-Following the transaction, the director now owns 29,548 shares in the company, valued at approximately $926,329.80.
+In other G-III Apparel Group news, Director Alan Feller sold 10,000 shares of the company’s stock in a transaction dated Thursday, June 17th.
+The stock was sold at an average price of $31.85, for a total value of $318,500.00.
+Following the completion of the sale, the director now owns 25,654 shares in the company, valued at $817,079.90.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Thomas Brosig sold 8,188 shares of the company’s stock in a transaction dated Monday, April 12th.
+The stock was sold at an average price of $31.35, for a total value of $256,693.80.
+Following the completion of the sale, the director now owns 29,548 shares of the company’s stock, valued at approximately $926,329.80.
 The disclosure for this sale can be found here.
-Corporate insiders own 9.60% of the company’s stock.
+9.60% of the stock is currently owned by corporate insiders.

 G-III Apparel Group, Ltd. designs, sources, and markets women's and men's apparel in the United States and internationally.
 The company operates in two segments, Wholesale Operations and Retail Operations.
 Its products include outerwear, dresses, sportswear, swimwear, women's suits, and women's performance wear; and women's handbags, footwear, small leather goods, cold weather accessories, and luggage.